iGFarr/CubeBuddyV2/README.md

 This is a rework of my original cube timer made primarily with Storyboard IB.
 In this version, I use a custom Cube data object(an extension of Kaz Yoshikawa's work) with each face mapped to a color in order to create a flat graphical representation of the cube which can be manipulated via buttons on the side of each face.

-* See iPad screenshots for example of light mode.
-Both iPhones pictured below are in dark mode.
-* Cube sizes other than 3x3 are a work in progress.
-See the bottom-most pictures for current progress towards the UI creation.

 <img src="AppDemoResized.gif" width="250">